House Moth Identification

 Webbing Clothes Moth or Common Clothes Moth

 One of the most commonly confronted and damaging in this list is the Webbing Clothes Moth (Tineola bisselliella).
 These are small moths, reaching about 6-7mm in length when mature.
-Characterized by white antennae, a fuzzy brown head, and fringed white wings, they often crawl around rather than fly.
+Characterised by white antennae, a fuzzy brown head, and fringed white wings, they often crawl around rather than fly.

 The larvae are longer, about 10mm long and infest a wide range of materials made from natural fibres; including your knitwear, carpets, rugs and other textiles.